bradleyeckert/chad/doc/crypto.md

 ## Text Key

 The text key, referred to as `tkey`, is 56 bits by default.
 It is used every time a string or header record is read from flash.
-The actual cypher key concatenates `tkey` and the address of the text. `tkey` *( -- ud )* is a word that behaves as a double constant. `/text` synchronizes the keystream by loading it and the address into the cypher for a total key length of 3 cells or 56 bits whichever is smaller.
+The actual cipher key concatenates `tkey` and the address of the text. `tkey` *( -- ud )* is a word that behaves as a double constant. `/text` synchronizes the keystream by loading it and the address into the cipher for a total key length of 3 cells or 56 bits whichever is smaller.

 `+tkey` *( n -- )* shifts one cell into `tkey` from the right.